dustinson/d3cblog.github.io/_posts/2022/2022-09-23-MonteCarlo.markdown

 When will we get done?
 Feb 19th.
 I can say that with 100% confidence.

 This is usually where linear Velocity Planning looks good.
+We can divide the number of stories in our backlog by our average velocity and determine how long it will take.
 Easy Peasy.

 <h3>"Except it may be a few more stories...</h3>
 <img src="{{ site.urlimg }}b/monteCarloMoreStories.png" >